 Communicating with shareholders

 Shareholders are important stakeholders, and they are key to our funding position, consequently we invest significant resource in effective shareholder communications.
-We respond promptly to correspondence from shareholders and our website includes a dedicated Investor relations section.
+We respond promptly to correspondence from shareholders and our website includes a dedicated Investors section.

 To ensure the Board maintains an up-to-date understanding of the views of major shareholders, there is a focused and structured programme of regular shareholder dialogue.
 The Board is kept informed of any issues raised by shareholders through Board papers where shareholder concern is a standing agenda item, through feedback at pre-Board meetings and following significant announcements.
 In addition, we maintain an investor relations database, which details all meetings between Cairn and its investors.